JacobWeinbren/2022-LE/README.md

 -   source env/bin/activate

 -   Merge 2022 wards Boundaries
+-   Parwise Clip wards with 2017/18 (as they are difference source)
+-   Spatial join with districts

 -   Now we are going to find the minimum area that encompasses both the old and new maps

-    1. Make four regions (Wales, Scotland, England, London) - make sure to include the Highlands (use join)
+    1. Make four regions (Wales, Scotland, England, London) from country region
-    2. Intersect regions with 2017/18 (as they are difference source)
     3. Remove attributes

 -   Now we intersect with wards and export